 You will have to check your Amazon seller account while you are away or assign someone reliable and trustworthy.
 (Remember you've already created a vacation SOP, so now you're assigning the work and doing your best to check in when you can.)

-Running an Amazon business means working with different people like a full-service Amazon agency, lead VA, or project manager.
+Running an Amazon business means working with different people such as a full-service Amazon agency, lead VA, or project manager.
 To keep your business running efficiently on summer holiday, you should:

 - Provide them with the necessary tools to manage the account on your behalf.
 (SOP document)